-MASTER OF EDUCATION IN SPECIAL EDUCATION (COLLABORATIVE TEACHER 6-12)
+MASTER OF EDUCATION IN SPECIAL EDUCATION COLLABORATIVE TEACHER 6-12 (CLASS A)

 Applicants for Master's degree certification programs must be admitted to the school of graduates Studies and to Teacher Education.
-Admission to teacher Education requires the applicant to (1) present evidence of having completed a baccalaureate degree program in a teaching field, (2) present a copy of a Class B Professional Educator's Certificate (Regular Master's program), (3) present transcript(s) showing a baccalaureate degree grade point average of 2.50 or better (4.00 system), (4) Teacher Effectiveness Validation form (Regular Master's program) and, (5) The Graduate record Examination (GRE).
+Admission to teacher Education requires the applicant to (1) present evidence of having completed a baccalaureate degree program in a teaching field, (2) present a copy of a Class B Professional Educator's Certificate (Regular Master's program), and (3) present transcript(s) showing a baccalaureate degree grade point average of 2.50 or better (4.00 system).

-Program Requirements with the Non Thesis Option\
+Program Requirements with the Non Thesis Option